unit9/django-data-sync/README.md

 #### Optionals

+    DATA_SYNC_EXPORT_TOKEN

+Defaults to empty str which means export endpoints are public.
+Set this value to protect export endpoints.

     DATA_SYNC_SERVICE_ACCOUNT_EMAIL

 Defaults to `` (empty string).
-You need to fill this with GCP service account.
+You need to fill this with a GCP service accounts email.
-You can use GAE default service account.
+You can use the GAE default service account's email.
 It is needed for OIDC validation as recommended by GCP.

     DATA_SYNC_FORCE_SYNC